dr-leo/PyHyphen/README.txt

-    - at top level the definition of the class 'Hyphenator' each instance of which can hyphenate and wrap words using a dictionary compatible with the hyphenation feature of OpenOffice and Mozilla.
+    - at top level the definition of the class 'Hyphenator' each instance of which can hyphenate and wrap words using a dictionary compatible with the hyphenation feature of LibreOffice and Mozilla.
     - the module dictools contains useful functions such as downloading and installing dictionaries from a configurable repository.
-After installation of PyHyphen, the OpenOffice repository is used by default. 'dictools.install_dict-info' downloads metadata on all available hyphenation dictionaries from the OpenOffice website and stores it in a pickled file.
+After installation of PyHyphen, the LibreOffice repository is used by default. 'dictools.install_dict-info' downloads metadata on all available hyphenation dictionaries from the LibreOffice website and stores it in a pickled file.
-    - hyphen.dict_info: a dict object with metadata on all hyphenation dictionaries downloadable from the OpenOffice website.
+    - hyphen.dict_info: a dict object with metadata on all hyphenation dictionaries downloadable from the LibreOffice website.
     - config is a configuration file initialized at install time with default values for the directory where dictionaries are searched, and the repository for downloads of dictionaries.
-Initial values are the package root and the OpenOffice repository for dictionaries.
+Initial values are the package root and the LibreOffice repository for dictionaries.
     - hnj' is the C extension module that does all the ground work.
 It contains the C library libhyphen.
 It supports non-standard hyphenation